Adnan-2k03/nexusfinal_report/attached_assets/NEXUS_CAPSTONE_REPORT_BACKUP_V1.md

 ```

 **Figure 4:** Complete user journey flowchart showing the 5-step process from signup to voice communication, with persistent match connections and real-time updates via WebSocket.

+**Explanation:**

+This flowchart traces the complete user journey from first visit to successful team formation:

+**Step 1: Signup/Login**
+Users have two authentication options:
+- **Google OAuth (Recommended):** One-click signup using existing Google account.
+Zero SMS costs, instant account creation, and automatic profile photo import.
+- **Phone OTP:** For users who prefer phone-based identity.
+Enter phone number → Receive SMS code → Verify → Account created.

+Both methods create a secure session with encrypted cookies.

+**Step 2: Post Match (LFG/LFO)**
+The user fills out a simple form specifying:
+- Game (Valorant, CS2, League of Legends, etc.)
+- Type (LFG = Looking for Group, LFO = Looking for Opponent)
+- Skill level (rank requirement for applicants)
+- Region (for timezone and latency optimization)
+- Players needed (how many teammates are required)

+Upon submission, the match is stored in PostgreSQL and simultaneously broadcast to all connected clients via WebSocket.

+**Step 3: Match Visible in Feed**
+Within 100 milliseconds of posting, the match appears in other players' feeds.
+Players can:
+- View the creator's complete portfolio (rank, hours, gameplay clips)
+- See skill requirements and region compatibility
+- Apply with one click if interested

+**Step 4: Player Applies & Creator Accepts**
+When players apply, the match creator receives a notification.
+They can:
+- Review each applicant's portfolio
+- Accept or reject based on skill compatibility
+- Build their team by accepting multiple players

+Upon acceptance, both parties receive notifications and are connected.

+**Step 5: Join Voice Channel**
+Once connected, players can join the integrated voice channel:
+- Frontend requests a 100ms authentication token from the backend
+- Token is passed to the 100ms React SDK
+- WebRTC connection established with sub-100ms latency
+- Players can communicate in real-time during gameplay

+**Total time: ~5 minutes** from opening the app to being in a voice call with verified teammates—compared to 30-60 minutes using traditional Discord/Reddit methods.

 ---